-The crucial examples that will determine the feasibility of this analysis involve long-distance extraction.
 The movement-trigger analysis predicts that wi will appear in both embedded and matrix clauses upon long-distance extraction from a full CP.
 As we have seen previously, this prediction is correct.
 Therefore, the movement-trigger analysis, and our own, cannot be teased apart via this type of example.